ForMaLTeC/RifNet2/README.md

 ## Folder GUI

 In the folder **GUI** we provide a user-friendly graphical user interface that allows to use the model and make predictions on PMCT images.
-For further details see here: https://github.com/ForMaLTeC/RifNet2/tree/master/GUI.
+For further details see [here](https://github.com/ForMaLTeC/RifNet2/tree/master/GUI).

 ## Jupyter notebook Train_val_ribfractures.ipynb